huixianglim/ASG2/README.md

 2. Signing up with an existing email did not produce an error
 3. When logging out of store as a admin or top 5 player on the leaderboard, the store does not update to show the default products without the admin controls or discount tag.
 4. Media queries for the cart page did not update in github pages.
-5. The button for the remove product in the cart was not display:block
+5. The button for the remove product in the cart was not display:block.
+6. When logging out of select class page it does not bring user to the login page.

 #### Bugs we did not manage to fix in time: